How I Approach Complex Systems

-Before optimizing anything, build a model that captures the system's real behavior — variability, constraints, and feedback loops.
-Spreadsheets show averages.
-Simulation shows reality.
+Before optimizing anything, model the system's actual behavior — its variability, constraints, and feedback loops.
+Spreadsheets show averages; simulation and structured process modeling show reality.
+This applies whether the system is a spare-parts network or a multi-agent workflow.

 Supply Chain Simulation